altanner/intro_to_CLI/01_navigation.md

 cd ..
 ```

 This means "change folder to the one above this one".
-Going `cd ..` will always move you "backwards" in your folders, unless you are in the root folder `/`
+Going `cd ..` will always move you "backwards" in your folders, unless you are in the root folder `/`, since `/` has no containing folder.
+If you are ever lost, remember you can just go `cd` to go back to your home folder.

 💙 **There are actually three ways we could move back to our home folder from here. `cd ..` as above, `cd -`, and just `cd`. `cd` alone will always take you back to your home folder.** Try repeating `cd ..`, and do `ls` each time.
 Where do you end up if you do this several times?
 What is here?
 Can you return to the folder you named `intro_to_cli`, in your home folder *using its absolute path*?